saronic-technologies/uplogd-bot/README.md

 - The global shortcut fires `src/app.js`, which fetches assets from `ASSETS_ENDPOINT`, then opens the modal defined in `src/modal.js`.
 - When the user submits the modal, `src/services/submitForm.js` serializes the selected asset, which targets (`imx8`/`crystal`) were checked, and the chosen action (`start`, `stop`, `restart`), then sends them to `API_ENDPOINT` via `axios`.
+- The bot DMs the requester immediately, then edits that DM with the SSH response once the external API call returns.
+When `UPLOGD_UPDATES_CHANNEL` is set, it also posts a one-line announcement with a status button to that channel; status checks there reply via ephemeral messages so the public post stays clean.
 - A bearer token header is added when `API_AUTH_TOKEN` is provided.

 You can extend the modal blocks or adjust the payload transformation inside `submitFormPayload` to match your API contract.